kcccr123/ue-flight-tracker/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+You will need to install these python dependencies
 * pip
   ```sh
   pip install FlightRadarAPI